 [On-going w/the most recent posts last.
 Spoiler alerts apply]

 The opening chapter and its slow unraveling of family description brings to mind the novel “The Corrections.”
 There, Franzen gave each sibling from the Lambert family their own volume within the multi-part novel.
-There were two sons and a daughter, all young adults.
+There were two sons and a daughter, all young career-working adults.
 Whereas in “Crossroads,” the siblings of the Hildebrandt clan are teenage and below, growing up in the 1970s, and we are introduced to them in sequential chapters.
-There is one daughter (the paragon homecoming queen-type Becky) and three sons, two of whom are in trouble already with drugs and poor life choices.
+There is one daughter (homecoming queen-type Becky) and three sons, two of whom are in trouble already with drugs and poor life choices.

 Things are about to break apart.
 Everyone is looking for wrong or right, approaching or in the midst of a crossroads, get it?
 The sun is ripping red gashes in the sky.
 The Crossroads church group has a mutiny during an Arizona field trip, and father and son face some truths.
 Patiently and without a load of purple prose, Franzen has revealed a family slowly becoming embroiled in crisis.
 Yet it’s early.
 It’s a long book, and only the first of a projected trilogy covering a generation of Hildebrandts.